mehdi-oraki/CognitiveTrail-Navigator/README.md

 - Run: `python -m src.cli fetch-history --browsers chrome firefox edge`.
 - The CLI always prompts for a data limit (`today`, `last week`, `last month`, or `1 year`).
 Supplying `--time-window` only sets the default shown in the prompt.
 - Grant consent when asked; declining skips that data source.
-- On completion, you will see `Data fetch complete — N entries saved.` with rows persisted to SQLite and CSV.
+- On completion, you will see `Data fetch complete — N entries saved.` with rows persisted to SQLite, CSV, and an HTML snapshot under `data/browser_history.html`.
+- IP column in the HTML/CSV is filled with a best-effort local interface IP (no external calls).

 # 7. Consent & Safety
 - Explicit per-source consent is required before any data read.